Carina-P/ms3-best-books/README.md

         - **Published date**
         - **Average grade** in this database.
 Grade is also represented by  **filled stars**.
         - **Category in Google Books**
-        - **Category group** choosen for the book by user who added the book.
+        - **Category group** chosen for the book by the user who added the book.
         - **Identifier**
         - **Description**
-        - Username of **user who added the book**.
+        - Username of the **user who added the book**.
-    - Up to **five** of the **latest opinions** given to the book is shown, with information:
+    - Up to **five** of the **latest opinions** given to the book are shown, with information:
         - Of **who** gave the opinion
         - **Grade** given
         - And the **review** given
-    - If **more than five opinions** is given to the book:
+    - If **more than five opinions** are given to the book:
-        User is given the opportunity to go to **opinions-page** with all opinions given to the book.
+        The user is given the opportunity to go to the **opinions-page** with all opinions given to the book.

         ![implementation of more reviews](wireframes/more_reviews.jpg)
-    - User who has added the book can also **delete** it.
-When book is deleted all opinions about the book are also deleted.
+    - The user who has added the book can also **delete** it.
+When the book is deleted, all opinions about the book are also deleted.
     - It is possible to **add an opinion**:
-        - When this alternative is choosen an **add opion modal** is shown.
+        - When this alternative is chosen an **add opinion modal** is shown.
-    - User who has added an opinion can also **edit or delete the opinion**.
+    - The user who has added an opinion can also **edit or delete the opinion**.
-    - If **Edit opinion** is choosen an **edit opinion modal** is shown.
+    - If **Edit opinion** is chosen an **edit opinion modal** is shown.
-    - **Close-Button** in top right corner takes user back to home-page.
+    - **Close-Button** in top right corner takes the user back to the home-page.

     ![implementation of book details](wireframes/book_details.jpg)

 - **Opinions - page**:
     - **Template**: templates/pages/opinons.html
-    - User ends up at this page when **"See all opinions"** is choosen in "Book details page".
+    - The user ends up at this page when **"See all opinions"** is chosen on the "Book details page".
-    - All opinions of current books is shown, with information about:
+    - All opinions of the current book are shown, with information about:
         - **Who** has given the opinion
         - **Grade** given
         - **Review** given.
-    - **User who has added the opinion** has the possibilities to:
+    - The **user who has added the opinion** has the possibilities to:
         - **Change** review
         - **Delete** review